poletaev-alexey/auto-complete-react/README.md

 # auto-complete-react
-here is my soluttion for autocomplete component with StarWars API
+here is my solution for autocomplete component with StarWars API